Names have significance. They have power. They define us.

 When I was born, my mother gave me a name — Christopher.
 It means Christ-bearer.
 My Father gave me a name too.
 It’s a bit different.
 It came later in my life.
 It’s my “true name,” the name He calls me.
 And it’s a name I’m still trying to grow into — Love Giver and Teacher.

-When God gave me a name, like He did with Abraham, Sarah and Jacob, He said to me,
+When God gave me a name, like He did with people in the Bible including Abraham, Sarah and Jacob, He said to me,

 “For you were once darkness, but now you are light in the Lord.
 Live as children of light.” — Ephesians 5:8 (NIV)

-When God gave me my name, He said I am a new creation; the old has gone, the new has come.
-God’s Word is helping me to understand my name.
-It tells me to surrender self, to imitate God, and to live a life of love.
+When God gave me my name, He said I am a new creation in Jesus Christ; the old has gone, the new has come.
+God’s Word is helping me to understand the meaning of my name and the kind of character I should seek.
+It tells me to surrender self, to imitate God’s character, and to live a life of love.

 “Be imitators of God, therefore, as dearly loved children and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.” — Ephesians 5:1-2 (NIV)”